 Ritesh Batra has done a commendable job on adapting The Sense of an Ending into such a lovely film.
 Philosophical and minimalist like the book but he has redeemed Tony Webster, the unlikable protagonist at the center of it.
 I love that it ends on a good note, quite unlike the book which ends with unrest (and a punch to the gut).
 Because Barnes does not believe in redemption.
-A crusty curmudgeon who sees the error of his ways late in his life but that he does is enough.
+A crusty curmudgeon who sees the error of his ways late in his life but that he does is enough for the audience.
 The film ends with hope and you carry that into your life.

 The film flits effortlessly between the past and the present like the book.
 Nothing is spelt out in the film too, and if you can believe me, it is more enigmatic than the book; you have to read between the lines and carefully observe what is unfolding on screen to get the complete picture.

 Jim Broadbent (Prof. Slughorn!) plays the retired Tony Webster.
 He is given a profession here as a camera shop owner unlike the book.
 He does something constructive with his time other than ruminating on the past, and ruining his present by trying to imagine how different scenarios would have played out.
 It’s what we all do from time to time but allowing it to take over your life is foolishness.
+Is that what you want to do with your one precious life?

 Tony was delusional, unable to see things as they are; he couldn’t see it when Veronica was his college girlfriend and even now when he is an old man.
 Like Tony, most of us just bumble along in life and try to do the best we can.
 When the truth finally dawns on him, he is shattered but picks up the pieces and endeavours to do the right thing in his own way.
 But one’s right is another’s wrong.

 Harriet Walter plays Tony’s wife who brings an earthy realness to her character.
 Her interactions with Tony remain friendly even after they have parted ways, like in the book.
 It only comes under a strain when Veronica’s mum leaves something to Tony but Veronica refuses to part with it.
-It is a mystery he wants to get to the bottom of and Veronica’s unwillingness only makes him more dogged.
+It is a mystery he wants to get to the bottom of and Veronica’s unwillingness only makes him more determined.

 Emily Mortimer as Veronica’s mother gives an outstanding performance.
 I realized something which I didn’t find while reading the book recently (I have read it twice with five years in between both the readings).
-So I’m looking forward to a third reading, sooner this time so I will see the signs.
+So I’m looking forward to a third reading, and sooner this time so I will see the signs.

 At the heart of The Sense of an Ending, is to know the unknowable.
 We humans are greatly fascinated by secrets, no?
 Very few people can keep a secret and even fewer don’t pry.